Gavriil1/CI_PP4_TD/README.md

 </details>

-7. As a user I would like to delete the task.
+7. As a user, I would like to delete a task.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |